awuest/BST260-Project/README.md

 if git LFS is installed on your machine.
 (The < git lfs pull > command should allow you to access the files housed in the data folder)

   * Otherwise, the data can also be accessed on Dropbox using this link: https://www.dropbox.com/sh/8qbku2qxk85f31x/AABfbUPHavzU_A4215AxAVqHa?dl=0
-You will need to copy the data folder into the directory for this repository to run the Shiny app and execute the RMD files.
+You will need to copy the data folder into the directory for this repository and replace the existing one to run the Shiny app and execute the RMD files.

 Raw data files include: